 There’s much more to the story, of course.
-If you’d like to learn more about how cannabinoids with the ECS impart their medicinal effects, start here .
-Because right now, it’s time to introduce THC’s cannabinoid known as THCA.
-THC vs THCA: Introduction to the Cannabinoids
+If you’d like to learn more about THC and its potential impacts, start here .
+Right now, it’s time to introduce THC’s “mother compound,” the cannabinoid known as THCA.
+THC vs THCA: What’s the Difference?

 Anti-Inflammatory : In 2011, a study published in the Biological and Pharmaceutical Bulletin found that THCA had a role to play in fighting inflammation .
 As we pointed out earlier, this places it firmly in the ballpark of other cannabinoids such as THC and CBD, which evidence shows may indirectly (and potentially directly) reduce inflammation .

 Antiemetic : A recent study published in Psychopharmacology found that THCA was even more effective than a comparable THC dosage in reducing nausea and vomiting in rodent models.
 That’s welcome news for those undergoing cancer treatments such as chemotherapy, the side effects of which are notoriously challenging.

 Neuroprotector : Several studies suggest that THCA can help protect us against neurodegenerative diseases such as Alzheimer’s, for which there is currently no cure.
 One study published in 2017 found that THCA was more powerful than THC in this effort, while another report found that THCA helps protect certain brain cells from neurodegenerative diseases .

 Metabolic Effects : And finally, a report in Biochemical Pharmacology noted that THCA appeared to reduce obesity and some of its comorbid conditions, such as diabetes and fatty liver disease.